Faculty Reviews: Instructional Track

 In regard to classroom observations, what is considered the initial contract?

 "Initial" refers to the hiring contract.
-If a faculty is promoted from Lecturer to Associate Professor Instruction (API), the initial contract refers to their Lecturer contract at hire, and they will require a classroom observation during their API reappointment review.
+If a faculty is promoted from Assistant Professor of Instruction to Associate Professor Instruction, the initial contract refers to their Assistant Professor of Instruction contract at hire, and they will require a classroom observation during their Associate Professor of Instruction reappointment review.

 Related Information